DanijelL21/futsal-app/README.md

 # Futsal app

-This repository contains code for the Futsal app which is used to track live scores and ... for futsal tournaments and leagues.
+This repository contains code for the Futsal app, which is used to track live scores and manage futsal tournaments and leagues.

-Re-distributing content provided with this repository is not permitted.
+Note: Redistribution of the content provided with this repository is not permitted.

 ## Demo

+The Futsal app offers a comprehensive solution for tracking live scores and managing futsal tournaments and leagues.
+Below are some of the key features demonstrated in the app:

 <div style="text-align: center;">
   <div style="display: inline-block; margin-right: 20px; text-align: center;">